 - Consider the well-being of participants over the project deadline; will asking respondents to participate during the lockdown put them under any additional stress?
 Especially healthcare workers?
 Make sure to consider the well-being of participants over the project deadline

 The Covid-19 pandemic is changing the way we conduct qualitative market research.
-Social-distancing measures make F2F research impossible for the foreseeable future, forcing researchers into redesigning or even suspending projects.
+Social-distancing measures make F2F research impossible for the foreseeable future, forcing researchers at market research companies into redesigning or even suspending projects.

 If you were planning on carrying out F2F research prior to the implementation of social-distancing regulations, and are reluctant to use other conventional methods such as TDIs, please do not hesitate to get in touch for a free consultation and we’d be happy to discuss your options.